Asli-Naqli: Plot

-Anand (Dev Anand) grandson of rich businessman Rai Bahadur (played by Nazir Hussain) is invited to marry Rekha, the only daughter of a rich man.
+Anand (Dev Anand) grandson of rich businessman Rai Bahadur (Nazir Hussain) is invited to marry Rekha, the only daughter of a rich man.
 Anand, however, is not enamoured.
 In the ensuing disagreement, Anand leaves home to prove his worth.
 He finds himself in a poor neighborhood in Mumbai after meeting Mohan (Anwar Hussain).

 Anand settles in and tries to find work.
 He meets a beautiful young woman Renu (Sadhana Shivdasani) and is enchanted.
 She helps him to find a job but he soon loses it through his incompetence.
-Renu works at a small company but hides the fact from her mother (Leela Chitnis because she believes that her mother could not bear the truth that her father is dead.
+Renu works at a small company but hides the fact from her mother (Leela Chitnis) because she believes that her mother could not bear the truth that her father is dead.
 She tells her that he sends the money she earns.
 Anand falls entirely in love and proposes to her delight.

-Rai Bahadur however finds Anand and insists that he marry Rekha.
+Rai Bahadur however finds Anand, and insists that he marry Rekha.
 When he receives Anand's reply he sets off to blackmail Renu - that he would tell her mother about her father's death if she does not reject Anand.
 She agrees and tells Anand to forget her.
 Renu's mother overhears this conversation and intervenes.
 She advises Renu to marry her own hearts desire.
 Renu and Anand marry with Rai Bahadur's blessings, a happy ending to a beautifully directed film.